-- Make a dessert that reflects the season--you can't go wrong with bar cookies.
+Make a seasonal dessert -- It's apple season!
+And you can't go wrong with apple bar cookies.
 Make and bake a batch of each at the same time.
 Let them cool overnight and cut in the morning.

 Perfect Picnic Strategies